renatobo/DucatiPanigaleCanBus/README.md

 At this time, the script running on Harry Lap Timer needs to be made available with instructions [that are described in the HLT developer forum](http://forum.gps-laptimer.de/index.php).

-There is no further configuration required on HTL: once the script is available and your ESP32 flash and connected, HLT will discover the device (based on the device ID naming convention, the BLE Service, and the Characteristics IDs defined in the ESP32 code and in the LUA script)
+There is no further configuration required on HLT: once the script is available and your ESP32 flash and connected, HLT will discover the device (based on the device ID naming convention, the BLE Service, and the Characteristics IDs defined in the ESP32 code and in the LUA script)

 When asked for a PIN, use `123456`